inbarbd/gp8_gazebo_moveit_pkg/README.md

 This pakege is base on [motoman_ps](https://github.com/MaxorPaxor/motoman_ps])</br> In this pkg there is the STL files for the robot_description and the motoman_driver to communicate with the real robot in high and low frequency.</br>

-This pakege contain Gp8 simulation and control, moveit pkg to control simulated and real robot.
+This pakege contain Gp8 simulation and control, moveit pkg for simulated and real robot control.

 **Launch Simulation:** </br>